Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/02-Request-Response.md

 ## Wrap-Up (5 minutes)

-Finish Tutorial Part 2 (Models) and Homework #1 (Portfolio Site) before the next class session.
+Finish Tutorial Part 2 (Models) and Homework #1 (Portfolio Site) before the next class session and submit both of those to [Gradescope](https://gradescope.com).

-Fill out the [Vibe Check]() form to let your instructor know of any thoughts or feelings you'd like to share about the class!
+Fill out the [Vibe Check](https://make.sc/bew1.2-vibe-check) form to let your instructor know of any thoughts or feelings you'd like to share about the class!

 ## Resources & Credits